AI/DC solution

 Demo data

-- Two complete fabrics with pods, racks, device templates, and IP pools
+- Three complete single-vendor fabrics (Cisco, Arista, Dell) with pods, racks, device templates, and IP pools

 - Event trigger rules (